quartiq/booster/README.md

 ```

 When settings are saved in booster, the current channel configuration will be the default state of
 the channel when Booster boots.
+Note that saving channel settings overwrites any existing channel configuration and calibrations including those from the old legacy firmware.
+The legacy firmware settings are incompatible.

 # DFU Instructions